vitalik/django-ninja/docs/docs/tutorial/response-schema.md

 ## Multiple Response Schemas

-Sometimes you need to define more then response schemas.
-Like when in case of authentication you can return:
+Sometimes you need to define more than response schemas.
+In case of authentication, for example, you can return:

  - **200** successful -> token
  - **401** -> Unauthorized
  - **402** -> Payment required
  - etc..

-In fact the [OpenAPI specification](https://swagger.io/docs/specification/describing-responses/) allows to pass multiple response schemas
+In fact, the [OpenAPI specification](https://swagger.io/docs/specification/describing-responses/) allows you to pass multiple response schemas.

-You can pass to `response` argument a dictionary where:
+You can pass to a `response` argument a dictionary where:

  - key is a response code
  - value is a schema for that code

-Also when you returning the result - y have to pass as well a status code, to tell Django Ninja which schema should be used for validation and serialization.
+Also, when you return the result - you have to also pass a status code to tell Django Ninja which schema should be used for validation and serialization.

-Example:
+An example:

 ```Python hl_lines="9 12 14 16"
 class Token(Schema):